-Hardly a week goes by that we’re not told that racism and antisemitism are a growing threat in America, and much of it is blamed on our so-called “racist” President Donald Trump.
+Hardly a week goes by that we’re not told that racism or antisemitism are growing threats in America, and much of it is blamed on our so-called “racist” President Donald Trump.

 This news trend segued into the 2016 election cycle.
 As the nation’s focus shifted toward politics, the media found ways to keep their racism rhetoric in the forefront.
 (After all, they need to get their monies’ worth out of their hired contributors for racism commentary.)
 So the press began using the term “white supremacists rally” to describe gatherings of white people showing support for pro-nationalist/anti-globalist political policies and even defending historic statues.
 Hillary called them “deplorables,” others called them “Nazis.”
 And if you’re a Nazi, you’re antisemitic, of course.

 The specter of white supremacy is good business for the multi-billion-dollar black and Jewish race industries, which were struggling to remain relevant in light of America’s increasingly liberal culture and the Great Recession of 2009-2013.
 Not anymore.
 The Nazi rhetoric reached its crescendo in August 2017 with the Unite the Right rally in Charlottesville.

 Post-Charlottesville, there has been a public-policy and private-industry shift toward stifling free speech under the guise of combating racism and antisemitism.
 The tech sector has taken the lead by censoring content on social media platforms, in search engines and message boards.
 Website hosts and domain providers like Godaddy have even killed entire websites without warning, causing publishers to lose their content.

 Now, in the 2020 election cycle, there appears to be a new trend emerging that involves tech.
 For lack of a better term, it’s a tattle-tale app with which people can report “hate incidents” without oversight or authentication.
 The bar appears to be very low for what defines an incident.